 PCC contracted with a company named EVERFI to offer online awareness and prevention training for all students, with an emphasis on dating violence, domestic violence, sexual assault, and stalking.
 Since PCC's contract was up for renewal with EVERFI at the end of the 2018-2019 academic year, PCC conducted a thorough review of all course offerings that EVERFI provided on sexual assault prevention and also included a thorough review of other companies that provided online training on sexual assault prevention.
 Based on the analysis of all courses via EVERFI and through other companies, it was determined that the Sexual Assault Prevention: Ongoing course, fulfilled compliance expectations, would help encourage completion of the course due to the shortened length, and was not cost prohibitive.
-Additionally, the AlcoholEdu Ongoing Prevention (covering alcohol and other drugs education/prevention) was co-launched with the Sexual Assault Prevention: Ongoing course as there are national studies that document the correlation between both areas of sexual misconduct and alcohol/drug use.
-These courses were co-launched in the fall 2019 to all students and the spring 2020 semesters to all students that were new to PCC.
+Additionally, the AlcoholEdu Ongoing Prevention: Ongoing course as there are national studies that document the correlation between both areas of sexual misconduct and alcohol/drug use.
+These courses were co-launched in the fall 2020 to all students and the spring 2021 semesters to all students that were new to PCC.

-Because on staff changes in 2019-2020, the College was limited on what it could offer as ongoing awareness and training opportunities for students related to sexual violence.
+Because on staff vacancy from the 2019-2020 year that continued through the 2020-2021, the College was limited on what it could offer as ongoing awareness and training opportunities for students related to sexual violence.
 Additionally, PCC (and the world) was impacted by COVID-19 in the spring 2020 semester and the majority of the campus community quickly transitioned to remote learning/working; all student programming was halted at the direction of our College President.
-Although the campus community (and world) was disrupted by COVID-19, staff worked with our Pueblo Rape Crisis Services to learn and share valuable continued prevention educational opportunities and support via an all PCC student email.